|Flash Pass Attraction|

 In 2008, Six Flags Over Texas decided to take action to ensure that Shock wave would last for the long haul.
 The ride was closed and an extensive rehabilitation process took place on the ride's support and track structures.

 In 2016, the Six Flags chain began to add virtual reality features to many of their attractions.
 Shock Wave at Six Flags Over Texas received the new feature during the summer and fall months.
-In summer, the VR concept was known as New Revolution, themed to jet fighters.
+During summer months, the VR concept was known as New Revolution, themed to jet fighters.
 During Fright Fest, the VR experience shifted to Rage of the Gargoyles.
-In 2017, Galactic Attack came to Shock Wave and introduced a mixed-reality concept.
+In 2017, Galactic Attack debuted and introduced a mixed-reality concept.

 Shock Wave receives a paint job: dark blue track and supports.